Accident on Old River Road Caused by Trailer That Broke Free From Semi

 What Causes a Trailer on a Big Rig to Become Detached?

-There are a number of ways in which a trailer can become detached from a big rig.
-If the tractor-trailer is moving at the time, this type of accident can result in catastrophic injuries or fatalities to those in smaller vehicles, pedestrians and others.
-Some of the ways in which trailer detachment occurs are:
+There are several ways in which a trailer can become detached from a big rig.
+If the tractor-trailer is moving at the time, this type of accident can result in catastrophic injuries or fatalities to those in smaller vehicles, pedestrians, and others.
+Some of how trailer detachment occurs are:

 - Fast turns: The trailer can jackknife if the driver turns suddenly, causing it to separate from the cab.